Kidney stones are painful. As I walk through medical emergency departments, it is often quite evident who is trying to pass a stone.

 - Modify Your Diet

 While it is true that most kidney stones contain calcium, the problem is rarely caused by calcium in your diet.
 In other words, avoiding milk and cheese is not the answer.
 Instead, it is more important to reduce salt.
 American Urological Association guidelines recommend a low sodium diet of 2000-3000 mg and a moderate calcium intake of 1000-1200 mg daily.
-Controlling oxalate in your diet is also important.
+Controlling oxalate in your diet is also essential.
 Your physician can supply you with a list of oxalate-rich foods, but some examples are leafy vegetables such as spinach, tea, chocolate, and nuts.
 If you do eat a lot of oxalate-rich foods, add cheese.
 The oxalate and calcium bind within your intestines to prevent absorption and block those molecules from entering the kidney.
 Citrate also helps to prevent stone formation.
 A diet rich in fruits and vegetables and adding fresh lemon can add considerable citrate to urine chemistry.
 Adding fresh lemon to your drinking water will increase your citrate intake.
 A final recommendation is to reduce the intake of animal protein.
-Uric acid in meat is a key contributor to uric acid stones, which are quite prevalent.
+Uric acid in meat is a crucial contributor to uric acid stones, which are prevalent.
 A good rule of thumb is to make at least one meal a day vegetarian.

-In summary, the most important dietary modification to prevent kidney stones is to drink more water.
+In summary, the most crucial dietary modification to prevent kidney stones is to drink more water.
 Become the person who carries around a water bottle everywhere you go.
 Second, eat a balanced diet with lots of fruit and vegetables to increase your citrate levels.
 Third, reduce your consumption of animal protein.
-Finally, don’t avoid dairy or other calcium-containing foods as it is important to have in your system to maintain bone health.
+Finally, don’t avoid dairy or other calcium-containing foods as it is essential to have in your system to maintain bone health.

 No one wants to have kidney stones, and anyone who has had one in the past certainly wants to avoid another one.
 By following these recommendations and seeing a urologist when appropriate, we hope to keep you from a visit to the emergency room.